Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti

 There’s a knowledge gap and lack of understanding in the fitness world, putting new Moms at risks of unknowingly harming themselves.
 Some women will do insane amounts of crunches to regain strengthen and flatten their stomach.
 Sadly crunches can’t fix the underlying issue.

 Over-exercising the superficial abdominal muscles (6-pack) can lead to muscle imbalances because the 6-pack muscles become much stronger than your transverse (deepest ab muscle layer) and pelvic floor muscles.
 This very common mistake encourages pelvic floor dysfunction, ab separation, and a round belly.
-Taking the incorrect approach one can easily end up doing more harm than good, taking you further away from your fitness goals!
+Taking the incorrect approach, one can easily end up doing more harm than good, taking you further away from your fitness goals!

 Many women are unaware they don’t need crunches to have strong and toned abs.
-Their abs can be stronger and better looking using abdominal breathing exercises.
+Their abs can be stronger and better looking using core breathing exercises.
 A technique thousands of women have already experienced following my Better Body after Baby program - Lose the Post Baby Belly!

 Myth 6: You have to wear a corset to heal your Diastasis Recti